pinDeliver/pinDeliver/documentation/click_and_collect.md

 </p>

 #### Complete collection order
 To finalize the collection order, typically when all collect orders have been picked up, just click **Complete collection**.
-If there are any orders that have not been collected, customers will receive SMS messages if you have configured this.
+If there are any orders that have not been collected, customers will receive SMS messages if you have configured this in the [SMS section](settings_sms.md).

 ![Click & Collect Complete collection](/images/click_collect_4.png)